Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 -   Order and describe the stages within a typical software development process and how these apply within waterfall and iterative approaches
 :::

+Other things that people have suggested we include:

+-   Fagan inspection

+-   Z-notation

 ## The Stages of a Typical Software Development Process

 ### Writing Code vs Engineering Software